Megan Rooney

 I'm interested in colour and how it is attached to memory.
 The ways in which it can both forge and summon an environment.
 When I see a colour that makes a strong impression on me, I try and commit it to memory, and this always relates to a place and to a story. — Megan Rooney

 An enigmatic storyteller, Megan Rooney works across a variety of media – including painting, sculpture, installation, performance and language – to develop interwoven narratives.
-The body in her work, as both the subjective starting point and final site for the sedimentation of experiences explored through her practice.
+The body has a sustained presence in her work, as both the subjective starting point and final site for the sedimentation of experiences explored through her practice.
 The subjects of her works are drawn directly from her own life and surroundings, while her references are deeply invested in the present moment.
 She addresses the myriad effects of politics and social conventions that manifest in the home and on the female body.
 Recurring characters and motifs form part of a dreamlike narrative that is never fixed, but obliquely references some of the most urgent issues of our time.

 Painting on uniform canvases measuring 200 x 150 cm – the wingspan of the average woman – Rooney presents layers of ethereal forms, often sanded back and painted over multiple times to create abstracted narratives without a discernible beginning or end.
 'Each painting is a capsule of time and space,' writes critic Emily LaBarge, 'a palimpsest of effort and care, a portal into an intimate conversation between artist and canvas in which the journey of the work remains pulsing just beneath its surface.'
 She punctuates these layers with a contrasting dash of colour or energetic line, drawing the viewer in, only to disrupt their gaze with unexpected elements.
 These elements are often suggestive of corporeal forms that emerge and recede from view in an otherworldly space, as if captured in the process of becoming.